 Don’t assume that likeability equals good performance.

-Don’t refer to protected status, e.g. “Even though you were out on FMLA for three months, you still had an excellent year.”
+Don’t refer to medical events, e.g. “Even though you were out on FMLA for three months, you still had an excellent year.”

-Don’t save up feedback for the annual discussion.
-Foster an environment where feedback, both positive and constructive is normal.
+Never save up feedback for the annual discussion.
+Give feedback in a timely manner.
+Foster an environment where feedback, both positive and constructive is normal and expected.

 Recency Effect – The tendency to rate someone based on their most recent contribution, rather than their performance over the whole review period.

 Central Tendency – The tendency to avoid rating at the high and low extremes and instead cluster all employees in the center.
 This is sometimes motivated by a supervisor’s desire to be equitable.